Rodrigo-Suguimoto/100-days-of-code/log.md

 **Thoughts:** I'm in constantly fear of getting stuck.
 I get by it by being very mechanical.
 Get up and do.
 Get up and do.

 **Link(s) to work:** https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/diff-two-arrays

+### Day 12: January 15, 2020 - Wednesday

+**Today's Progress**: I'm struggling at this challenge to differentiate two arrays, but this struggle is awesome!

+**Thoughts:** I was looking for a group to pair project/or just to talk about code and I think I've found one!

+**Link(s) to work:** https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/diff-two-arrays